JohnGaltJD/Solo-Olympus/README.md

 - **ARIA**: For accessibility and screen reader support

 ## Security Considerations
-- Data is stored locally on the device
+- Data is stored in Firebase Firestore with family code partitioning
-- No sensitive information is transmitted to remote servers
+- Each family's data is isolated using their unique family code
 - Parent section secured with a simple password
 - Educational tool not designed for real financial transactions
+- Choose a strong family code to prevent unauthorized access

 ## Testing Plan